josephaffeldtw/T2-MeMo/getterandsetter/README.md

-# getterandsetter README
+# GetterAndSetter README

-This is the README for your extension "getterandsetter".
+This is the README for your extension "GetterAndSetter".
 After writing up a brief description, we recommend including the following sections.

 ## Features